DZRM: 2020–2023: DepEd TV simulcast

-On October 5, 2020, DZRM returned on air.
+On October 5, 2020, DZRM returned on air, still carrying its old branding name.
 The following week, it began simulcasting DepEd TV programming as part of the country's distance learning initiative amid the COVID-19 pandemic until June 2022.
+Since its initial return to operations in October 2020, the station airs from Monday to Saturday from 6:00am to 8:00pm, with few programs and music automation for the rest of the schedule.